Meyers House & Garden

-The home is situated on a three-parcel lot, that includes the original fencing and pergola, three-car garage, carriage house, green house, and an architectural studio built in 1935.
+The home is situated on a three-parcel lot, that includes the original fencing and pergola, three-car garage, and an architectural studio built in 1935.
 The Meyers House has received numerous additions, designed by Mildred Meyers, a practicing architect.

 Living Room